-What kind of lead is good for a dog with anxiety?
+What kind of lead is good for a dog a nervous or anxious dog?

 Is your dog anxious, nervous or reactive, then what is the best type of lead to use?

 Firstly a yellow one as yellow is the official warning colour for caution so it lets other dog owners know that your dog needs space.
 A pure yellow is the most luminous of all the colours of the spectrum so the human eye processes yellow first and it captures our attention more than any other colour so it can be seen from a distance.

 Double-ended dog leads make it easy to manage your dog.
 If your dog is strong you may find a harness with a front and back ring is most efficient as these give you more control from your dog’s chest, especially when used with a double clip lead.
 You can also clip one end to the collar and the other end to the back of the harness for extra security if they panic and you worry they will escape and run off, this is called double-lead your dog.

 My Anxious Dog padded harness has a D ring on the dogs chest and back, if your dog pulls you can attach our yellow double ended lead to both rings to control your dog.
 This also enables no stress on the dog's neck.

 The lead can also be shortened and used as a traditional lead by clipping one end to various rings on the lead itself.
 With 3 adjustable lengths and the ability to tether and use ‘round the waist’ hands-free.